goto40/self-dsl/docs/basics.md

 Testcase o-- "n" Aspect: needs
 ::end-uml::

-A model with validation error (__"configuration 'config_B' does not provide the aspect 'aspect_A' required by testcase 'test_T1'"__) is shown as follows:
+A model with validation error (__"configuration 'config_B' does not provide the aspect 'aspect_X' required by testcase 'test_T1'"__) is shown as follows:

     scenario scenario_001 {